ajrichards/htsint/docs/database.rst

 >>> os.path.join(os.path.expanduser('~'),".hts-integrate")
 '/home/adam/.hts-integrate'

-The dbport (default '5432'), dbhost (default 'localhost') may also be configured.
+The dbport (default '5432') and dbhost (default 'localhost') may also be configured.

 .. note:: hts-integrate will only populate annotation information for taxa in the *taxa* variable so make sure all species are present **before** database population.